 Fitness novices and experts use apps to track and plan workouts, look up exercises, take gym selfies, or indulge in moments of zen with meditation sounds.
 The health and wellness movement has been making trends in the last couple of years, and health & fitness category publishers are riding the wave.

 For example, the new Sweat With Kayla app, released by a famous fitness guru Kayla Itsines earlier this month, became number 1 grossing app in less than a week despite the fans’ criticism for being “too expensive”.
 And subscription-based health and fitness apps seem to be the ones cashing in most with every new year resolution season and beyond.
-The median conversion rate for Health & Fitness category is 18.52%, with a difference across apps ranging from 57.68% to a low 0.94%.
+The median conversion rate for the Health & Fitness category is 18.52%, with a difference across apps ranging from 57.68% to a low 0.94%.

 Mobile App Analytics: Travel Apps